 The expected September 2016 Initiation of a Comprehensive Plan Amendment to reconsider Rural Crescent policies would create a comprehensive threat, opening the door for increased densities and the extension of infrastructure including public sewer.

-Threats to our rural area are numerous (see Charlie Grymes' presentation from our July 2016 forum) often driven by outside interests seeking short-term gain with no long-term stake to the detriment of citizens countywide, the vast majority of whom support preserving the Rural Crescent, according to the County’s own 2014 Rural Preservation survey.”
+Threats to our rural area are numerous and often driven by outside interests seeking short-term gain, to the detriment of citizens countywide.
+According to the County's own 2014 Rural Preservation Survey, the vast majority of residenets support preserving the Rural Crescen.

 The County's 2014 Study recommends a new "transitional ribbon," shown in red on the above map, where access to public sewer is proposed and properties could thus accommodate higher densities.
 This means thousands of acres would essentially be removed from the Rural Crescent, to the detriment of farmland/open space preservation efforts and increasing the need for taxpayer funded schools, roads, and other public infrastructure.
 The intent of the "gateways" identified in the Study and shown on the map, is currently unknown.